Improving web page loading speed is one of the most reliable ways to improve conversions and generate sales.

 - Does your platform support all video formats?

 Choosing the right video file format can make a big difference when it comes to your page load speed.
 Larger files will obviously take longer to load, which will increase load times.
-Choosing a hosting provider that can host a wide range of file formats will help ensure you can encode your videos into a lightweight form before streaming it.
+Choosing a hosting provider that can host a wide range of file formats is key.
+It will help ensure you can encode your videos into a lightweight form before streaming it.

 - Are your physical servers located near my users?